 - immediately isolate the affected system to prevent further intrusion, release of data, damage etc. - use the telephone to communicate.
-Attacker may be capable of monitoring e-mail traffic - contact the ETB Data Protection Office without delay KCETB, Seville Lodge, Callan Road, Kilkenny - preserve all pertinent logs, e.g. firewall, router and intrusion detection system. - make back-up copies of damaged or altered files and keep these backups in a secure location. - identify where the affected system resides within the network topology - identify all systems and agencies that connect to the affected system - identify the programs and processes that operate on the affected system(s), the impact of the disruption and the maximum allowable outage time. - in the event the affected system is collected as evidence, make arrangements to provide for the continuity of services i.e. prepare redundant system and obtain data back-ups.
+Attacker may be capable of monitoring e-mail traffic - contact the ETB Data Protection Officer without delay <Insert contact details> - preserve all pertinent logs, e.g. firewall, router and intrusion detection system. - make back-up copies of damaged or altered files and keep these backups in a secure location. - identify where the affected system resides within the network topology - identify all systems and agencies that connect to the affected system - identify the programs and processes that operate on the affected system(s), the impact of the disruption and the maximum allowable outage time. - in the event the affected system is collected as evidence, make arrangements to provide for the continuity of services i.e. prepare redundant system and obtain data back-ups.